Dirty Pixels: Towards End-to-End Image Processing and Perception: Camera Image Formation Model

-where $x$ is the target scene, $y$ is the measured image, $\alpha > 0$ and $\sigma > 0$ are parameters in a Poisson and Gaussian distribution, respectively, $\psf$ represents the lens point spread function (PSF), $\ast$ denotes 2D convolution, and $\Pi_{[0,1]}$ denotes projection onto the interval $[0,1]$.
-The measured image thus follows the simple but physically accurate Poisson-Gaussian noise model with clipping described by Foi et al.~\shortcite{foi08,foi2009clipped}.
+where $x \in \mathbb{R}^{3N}$ is the vectorized latent color image, with $N$ being the number of pixels, $y \in \mathbb{R}^{N}$ is the measured RAW image, $\alpha > 0$ and $\sigma > 0$ are parameters in a Poisson and Gaussian distribution, respectively, the operator $\cc_c$ extracts the color channel $c \in \{R,G,B\}$, $\psf_c$ represents the lens point spread function (PSF) in the color channel $c$, $\ast$ denotes the linear operator corresponding to 2D convolution on the vectorized input, and $\Pi_{[0,1]}$ denotes projection onto the interval $[0,1]$.
+The matrix $\cfa^c$ models the spatial sub-sampling for color filter $c$ on the color filter array of the sensor.
+This matrix is a diagonal sub-sampling matrix defined as

-For simplicity we did not include subsampling of color channels, as in a Bayer pattern, in the image formation model.
-Subsampling amplifies the effects of noise and blur, so whatever negative impact noise and blur have on classification accuracy would only be greater if subsampling was taken into account.
-Nonetheless, we intend to expand the proposed joint denoising, deblurring, and classification architecture to include demosaicking in future work.
+The image formation model from above is composed of a linear part $\sys x$, modeling all optical effects in the capture process with the matrix $\sys$, and a non-linear sampling process according to the noise characteristics of the sensor.
+The measured image follows the physically accurate Poisson-Gaussian noise model with clipping described by Foi et al.~\shortcite{foi08,foi2009clipped}.
+In the noise model, decreasing the light level increases $\alpha$, but the dynamic range is kept constant by increasing the ISO, represented by multiplying $\mathcal{P}(\sys x/\alpha)$ by $\alpha$.

+The image formation model from Eq.~\eqref{eq:imaging_PSF} is general and applicable to a variety of different camera architectures, ranging from traditional Bayer CFA cameras to interlaced HDR sensors, each covered by changing the linear forward model $\sys$ according to the given camera architecture.
+We refer the reader to~\cite{heide2014flexisp} for a variety of camera architectures this model supports.
+Note that, in contrast to~\cite{gharbi2016deep,heide2014flexisp}, we assume a more accurate noise model, including the Poissonian component which is critical for the model accuracy in the low-flux regime.